danionella/opm_unshear/README.md

 ## Installation
 ### Hardware Requirements
 - Linux or Windows PC
-- For GPU acceleration (recommended): CUDA-capable GPU (e.g. NVIDIA RTX 3090, A6000, A100, etc.)
+- For GPU acceleration (recommended): CUDA-capable NVIDIA GPU with sufficient memory (≥ 10 bytes per voxel of the volumes to be processed)

 ### Install `opm_unshear`